textileio/near-storage-cli/README.md

 # Follow prompts
 ```

 Most commands require the `--accountId` flag to be set, so you can sign transactions on the NEAR network.
-However, you can make things a lot easier on yourself by creating a `.env` file that contains this (and other credentials):
+However, you can make things a lot easier on yourself by creating a `.env` file that contains this (and other credentials).
+Any of the above top-level flags can be added to the `.env` file, such that `networkId` becomes `NETWORK_ID`, `accountId` becomes `ACCOUNT_ID`, and so on.

 ```bash
 echo ACCOUNT_ID=account.testnet > .env